walterav1984/dvswitch/README.md

 ./dvsink-files -p 1234 -h 127.0.0.1 ~/Desktop/recordmixeroutput.dv #Sub Process records the output of dvswitch(when record is pressed)!

 #when all parts behave fine do
+cd ~/mygitprojects/mybuilds/dvswitch/build1
-sudo make install #dvswitch gets installed with icons and related sub process tools and can be run global!
+sudo make install #dvswitch gets installed with icons and related sub process tools and can be run global from shell!
 ```
 ###Fix ubuntu 16.04 firewire sudo permissions /dev/fw* for "ancient" DV devices